ps2wiki/sas-apps-archive/_applistings-emulators/Xbox-2-PlayStation/Xbox-2-PlayStation.md

 ---
-title: Xbox 2 PlayStation Emulator
+title: '[EMU] Xbox 2 PlayStation Emulator'
 subtitle: Original Xbox Emulator for The Sony PlayStation 2
 description: >-
    X2P is an Xbox emulator for the PlayStation 2.
 It was developed in secrecy, with consistent updates over the last 15 years.